BENEFITS OF BLUEBERRIES FOR YOUR HEALTH

 Blueberries may lower blood pressure and oxidized LDL which is a risk factor for Heart Disease, it won't cure the actual disease.

-In a 2013 study on 93,600 nurses, eating plenty of anthocyanins (the main antioxidants in blueberries) was linked to a 32% lower risk of heart attacks.
+Furthermore, in a 2013 study on 93,600 nurses, eating plenty of anthocyanins (the main antioxidants in blueberries) was linked to a 32% lower risk of heart attacks.

 BOTTOM LINE:

-There’s ever growing evidence that regular blueberry consumption can help prevent heart attacks.
+Clearly, there's ever growing evidence that regular blueberry consumption can help prevent heart attacks.

 Low in Calories, But High in Nutrients